jonschlinkert/rte/README.md

 ### .parse

-Parse the filepath into an object using the node.js path module.
+Parse the filepath into an object using the named route and the node.js path module.

 ```js
 route.parse (filepath, name, options)